antzGames/Godot-Universal-Settings-Plugin/README.md

 When a save file does not exist or cannot be found, then the plugin will look at this file for the default settings.

-The source code is well documented, so if you need to change the default settings on the first time a user plays your game this is the file you need to modify.
+The source code of this file is well documented, so if you need to change the default settings on the first time a user plays your game this is the file you need to modify.

 **Keep in mind that the default settings in this file will supersede any project settings.**